EggsWang/academic-website/content/publication/conference-paper/index.md

 ---
-title: 'Interactions Between Gu Jiegang and Library -- An Invastigation on the Letters and Diaries'
+title: 'The Interaction between Gu Jiegang and the Librarianship--An Investigation Centered on the Letters and Diaries'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here